abhiThere/go-tic-tac-toe/README.md

 * Play the game between two players.
 * Set custom player names.
 * Mark a symbol on the game board.
-* Restart the game and play again.
+* Restart the game to play again.

 # 📷 Screenshots